 Rural coverage is a key focus for One NZ, both in terms of conventional mobile coverage and with next-generation satellite-enabled coverage.

-We participate in the government-led Rural Connectivity Group (RCG) infrastructure build-out (alongside other providers) to extend mobile broadband/wireless in rural NZ.
+One NZ owns Farmside, a rural broadband and mobile specialist for just this purpose.
+One NZ also participates in the government-led Rural Connectivity Group (RCG) infrastructure build-out (alongside other providers) to extend mobile coverage in rural locations across New Zealand.

-With our One NZ Satellite service in partnership with SpaceX/Starlink, we can reach places outside cell-tower coverage (e.g., remote farm, mountain, water) where traditional mobile signals are weak or absent with line of sight to the sky.
+With our Satellite service in partnership with SpaceX/Starlink, One NZ now reaches places outside cell-tower coverage (e.g., remote farm, mountain, water) where traditional mobile signals are weak or absent.
+Satellite coverage in these areas needs line-of-sight to the sky.

 And we cover offshore/coastal zones: one of our public statements notes “up to 85 nautical miles off the coast” via satellite-powered coverage in addition to our 4G network.